 Additions Bart Ebben Specialist Citroën Peugeot (named "Bart Ebben" below)

 1. On all used parts Bart Ebben delivers, the buyer gets a standard 3 month warranty, only liable on the part not on labour or shipment costs.
 This warranty only applies on parts marked by Bart Ebben that are returned including the original invoice.
-The standard warranty can be extended by paying an additional percentage of the sales price, an overview can be found here.
-Please ask our salesmen for more information.
 When Bart Ebben is supposed to send a replacement part within the warranty period, this part will be invoiced and paid for by the customer first.
 In order to decide whether warranty is liable the part will have to be returned to Bart Ebben first.
 If the warranty claim meets all warranty regulations a refund will be arranged.

 2. Parts that are incorrectly sold and shipped by Bart Ebben have to be returned to Bart Ebben within two weeks from the original invoice date in order to be changed for the right part.